 Kathy Mulvey is the accountability campaign director and advocate for the Climate & Energy team at the Union of Concerned Scientists.
 In her role, she leads strategic development of UCS’s climate corporate accountability campaign, guides engagement with corporate targets, builds national and international coalitions, and mobilizes experts and supporters.

-She earned a B.A. in English and French from the University of North Carolina at Chapel Hill.
-Ms. Mulvey has been quoted in a wide range of news outlets including BBC, The Boston Globe, Business Week, CBS Evening News, CNBC, Inter-Press Service, Investment & Pensions Europe, The Lancet, National Public Radio, The New York Times, and Responsible Investor.
+Ms. Mulvey earned a B.A. in English and French from the University of North Carolina at Chapel Hill.
+She has been quoted in a wide range of news outlets including BBC, The Boston Globe, Business Week, CBS Evening News, CNBC, Inter-Press Service, Investment & Pensions Europe, The Lancet, National Public Radio, The New York Times, and Responsible Investor.